SaboorSohaib/book-store/README.md

 To run the project, execute the following command:

-- npm start.
+- npm start

 ### Run tests

-- npm test.
+- npm test

 ### Deployment